 Scalability & Resource Optimization

-One of the key benefits of having hybrid clouds is that they enable you to scale your resources dynamically based on demand.
-You can adapt various security measures accordingly to ensure protection is consistently maintained, whether the workload is in the private or public cloud.
+One key benefit of hybrid clouds is that they enable you to scale your resources dynamically based on demand.
+You can adapt various security measures to ensure protection is consistently maintained, whether the workload is in the private or public cloud.

 -